Staff at UAR

 Chris started his career in the NLGN thinktank before moving to Parliament as a senior researcher and then to the private and charity sectors as a policy and communications consultant.
 He has consequently worked, prior to joining UAR, on a very wide range of projects including building affordable housing and wind farms, improving mental health services, handling crisis communications during the 2011 riots, helping deliver the 2012 Olympics and decommissioning nuclear submarines.
 As Head of Policy and Media, Chris is the point of contact for all media whether national, local, international or online, proactive or reactive.
 He also works with stakeholders including MPs and Civil Servants in Whitehall and Westminster to create a supportive regulatory environment.

-John Meredith Education Manager
+John Meredith Head of Education and Outreach

 Richard Scrase Head of Online Communication